 No, it is not.
-The County's Ordinance will be applicable to STRs located in the Unincorporated areas of the County only.
-Regulations from other local jurisdictions do not apply to the County.\
+The County's Ordinance is applicable to STRs located in the Unincorporated areas of the County only.
+Regulations from other local jurisdictions do not apply to the County.

-7. Will Hosts be required to register their STR?
+7. Are Hosts be required to register their STR?

 Yes.
-All Hosts who utilize their Primary Residence for STR activity will be required to register with the TTC through an online LACC registration system, which will be available after the Board adopts the Ordinance.
+All Hosts who utilize their Primary Residence for STR activity are required to register with the TTC through an online LACC registration system, which will be available by October 2024.

-8. Will a Host be required to be the owner of the STR property?
+8. Is a Host be required to be the owner of the STR property?

-No. Renters or tenants of single-family homes, apartments, and condominiums may also use their Primary Residences as STRs as long as any applicable homeowner's association, condominium, lease or rental agreement does not prohibit STR activity, and the unit is not otherwise prohibited from STR activity bythe Ordinance (i.e., not an ADU or other accessory habitable structure, not subject to a rental cap increase under the County's Rent Stabilization Ordinance, not income covenant restricted affordable housing, not Rent Restricted Housing).
-Tenants will be required to provide written authorization signed by the property owner and notarized in order to register their Primary Residence for STR.
+No. Renters or tenants of single-family homes, apartments, and condominiums may also use their Primary Residences as STRs as long as any applicable homeowner's association, condominium, lease or rental agreement does not prohibit STR activity, and the unit is not otherwise prohibited from STR activity by the Ordinance (i.e., not an ADU or other accessory habitable structure, not subject to a rental cap increase under the County's Rent Stabilization Ordinance, not income covenant restricted affordable housing, not Rent Restricted Housing).
+Tenants are required to provide written authorization signed by the property owner and notarized in order to register their Primary Residence for STR.